githuseyingur/PAdES_LTV_Pdf_Signer_SHA256_with_Timestamp/README.md

 What we need for signing a Pdf with Timestamp?
 - pfx (PKCS12) file
-- an exist Pdf file with random data (You can write a string inside the file) -- sha256.pdf
+- an exist Pdf file with random data (You can write a string inside the file like "Hello World") -- sha256.pdf

 <br>